russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/Autonomous Agents/autonomous-agent-copilot-studio.md

 ## What is an Autonomous Agent?

-An autonomous agent is an AI system that can:
+An autonomous agent is an agentic solution that can:
 - Execute tasks without continuous human supervision
 - Make decisions based on predefined criteria
 - Interact with external systems and data sources